chericito/mobohubb-docs/docs/QUICK START/enhanced-mobile-configuration.md

 ---
 title: Enhanced Mobile Configuration
 excerpt: >-
-  Configure the Mobohubb mobile app with enhanced features such as the SOS/Panic button, timesheet tracking, break management, persistent login, and customized landing screens.
+  Configure the mobohubb mobile app with enhanced features such as the SOS/Panic button, timesheet tracking, break management, persistent login, and customized landing screens.
 Modify the mobile side menu and enable key functionalities like My Activity, Chat, Knowledge Base, and App Info to optimize user